 - There's a rather odd incident in Casualty where nurses Bruno and Kelsey organise a get to know you exercise involving asking their colleagues how many sexual partners they've had.
 While they boast about their huge number of conquests, Abs, one of the few staffmembers in a steady relationship, replies without a hint of embarrassment that there have been three, prompting them both to crack up laughing at what they consider a pathetically small number.

 - Arrested Development has its lead character, Michael Bluth, treated as being seriously abnormal for only having had four sexual partners.
 This is lower than the average, technically, but a glance at the Kinsey Institute statistics shows that he's far from the freak that Gob keeps implying, particularly as his numbers become above average only a few episodes after Gob starts pestering him about it.

 - Deputy Enos Strate on The Dukes of Hazzard was identified as the the only virgin in Hazzard County.

-- The same goes for Grey's Anatomy.
-There was even an episode about a syphilis outbreak among the staff, and two of the main characters caught it.
+- Grey's Anatomy.
+There's an episode about a syphilis outbreak among the staff, and two of the main characters caught it.

 - Gossip Girl.
 If there's an episode where no one has sex - well, actually there are no episodes where no one has sex.
 Even if no one's dating anyone there's always a hooker somewhere.